 "Without the [tax credit], the cost of the wind energy for a specific project is going to be about a third higher," Goodwin says.

 Congress renewed the tax credit for a year, but the industry had no idea which way it would go, so it had to prepare for the worst.
 Nobody wanted to gamble on starting a project that wouldn't be competitive.
 So after rushing to complete as many projects as possible before the tax credit expired, developers stopped planning for the future.
 Some companies had to lay off workers.
 Some manufacturers went bankrupt.

 Apex stopped hiring and tried to hold on to the workers it had.

 "Apex has 60 people, so we really had to push the 'I believe' button to keep them on payroll that the policy would come back," Goodwin says.

-BEN-ACHOUR: So what this means is yes, there's a tax credit but there won't be many new wind farms coming online in 2013.
+So while there is a tax credit now, there won't be many new wind farms coming up in 2013.
 That's the downside.

-BEN-ACHOUR: Advances in technology have brought the price of wind down 25 percent since 2008.
-And firms say that if that continues the industry will be able to free itself from the boom and bust cycle of tax credit dependence.
-In the short-term, though, the credit still expires again at the end of 2013.
-So new wind farms started in 2013 are safe.
-But this time next year, new construction may be on hold all over again.
+In the short term, though, the credit expires again at the end of 2013.
+So new wind farms started in 2013 will be safe, but this time next year, new construction may be on hold again.